FIFA Player of the Century: Background

-Since 1955, FIFA has had awards for FIFA World Player of the Year and they decided to bring in the year 2000 by conducting a public vote to decide the FIFA Player of the Century.
+Since 1991, FIFA has had awards for FIFA World Player of the Year and they decided to bring in the year 2000 by conducting a public vote to decide the FIFA Player of the Century.
 This was to be decided by votes on their official website, their official magazine, and a grand jury.
 Maradona won the Internet-based poll by wide margins, garnering 53.6% of the votes against 18.53% for Pelé.
-Despite the fact that Eusébio, who played football professionally during Pelé's era, placed third in the poll, many observers complained that the Internet nature of the poll would have meant a skewed demographic of younger fans who would have seen Maradona play, but not Pelé.
-As a result, FIFA decided to add a second poll and appointed a "Football Family" committee composed of football journalists, officials, and coaches, who voted Pelé the best player of the century with 72.75% of the vote, thus both were joint winners of the award.
+Many observers complained that the Internet nature of the poll would have meant a skewed demographic of younger fans who would have seen Maradona play, but not Pelé.

+As a result, FIFA decided to add a second poll and appointed a "Football Family" committee composed of football journalists, officials, and coaches (50%), and also a voting from the FIFA Magazine subscribers (50%) who voted Pelé the best player of the century with an overall 72.75% of the vote.
+Thus both were joint winners of the award.

+Results

 FIFA Internet vote

-The results of FIFA's internet Poll were as follows:
+The results of FIFA's internet Poll were as follows: 27 players were voted.

 FIFA Magazine and Grand Jury vote

 This part of the award was decided by the FIFA Magazine readers vote and the FIFA Grand Jury.
+Both the FIFA Magazine and the Football Committee's results were multiplied by 50% for the overall percentages of the two separate procedures.

+FIFA Committee

+The Football Committee (or Grand Jury) consisted of a group of experts who voted for the best player and the results were multiplied by 50%.
+Only Pele and Alfredo Di Stéfano received votes.

+FIFA Magazine

+The FIFA Magazine readers voted in a separate poll contributing 50% to the final result of the FIFA Magazine and Grand jury vote, with Pele as the winner.